 The Data Protection Officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.
-They will provide an annual report of their activities directly to the Trust Board and, where relevant, report to the board their advice and recommendations on trust and school data protection issues.
+They will provide an annual report of their activities directly to the Trust Board and, where relevant, report to the Board their advice and recommendations on Trust and School/ College data protection issues.

-The data protection officer is Mr C. Beeden.
+The data protection officer is Mr C. Beeden (GDPR.co.uk - External company).